dodobird181/Brick-Breaker/README.md

 *  ~~Fix accidental brick deletion from array on ball collision.~~

 ### Acknowledgements
-I am in debt to Yann Sartori, who inspired me to learn Javacript with his version of [Pacman](https://github.com/yannsartori/Pac-Man), and
+I am indebted to Yann Sartori, who inspired me to learn Javacript with his version of [Pacman](https://github.com/yannsartori/Pac-Man), and
 Patrick de Arteaga, who provided the [royalty-free music](https://patrickdearteaga.com/) for my version of Brick-Breaker.